Addons-By-Neotron/MagicMarker/tmp/trunk/MagicMarker/README.txt

 	MagicMarker lets you easily classify and mark mobs simply my moving the mouse over them.
 This allows incredibly fast marking once of trash groups.
-Although not necessary for the addon to function, you can categorize mobs to use a diffent priority list of marks.
+Although not necessary for the addon to function, you can configure the priority and crowd control methods you wish to use on a per mob basis.
+You can also customize the marks to use for tank targets and each crowd control method.

 	This allows for consistent marking of targets to tank and crowd control.
-The categoriews and raid marks per category is currently hard coded.
-The addon will save your preferences for mark for each category so you will get consistent marking between sessions.

 Todo:
-	* Category editor
-        * Target priority (higher priority targets use the earlier marks for that category).
+	* Smart category selection based on the number of players for a class currently in the party / raid.
+        * Ability to broadcast the raid mark configuration and target database to members of the guild / raid (useful if you want to share a unified configuration for others to mark)
+	* 2.4: Use mob ID from the UnitGUID as the the mob key in the configuration.
+	* 2.4: Use UnitGUID as the unique mob ID for duplicate mark prevention (removes the need for mafk delays).

 Contact:
 	For suggestions and bug reports: